Pk07-cpu/ComfyUI-TBG-ETUR/README.md

 Edition without any cost for personal projects, research, education, or hobby use.

 Important Limitations to Remember:
+- only for Comfyui with version Python 3.12
 While we want you to have maximum freedom with your creations, there are some important boundaries:
 - The software itself (not your outputs) is for non-commercial use only